samardhouib/virtual-piano/README.md

-# virtual_sign_detection
+# virtual piano
-detect the weather based on sign language
+detect the solfege based on virtual piano